Yang Style Tai Chi Homepage

 The following are a few methods of the "seated wrist upright palm".

-- Level palm (ping zhang) Regardless of the direction the fingers point, the palm faces down or circles levelly to the left or right.
-Examples are the transitions to Single Whip, or Observe Fist Under Elbow.
+point, the palm faces down or circles levelly to the left or right.

 The above palm methods are all based on the seated wrist and upright palm